backstage/backstage/docs/architecture-decisions/adr002-default-catalog-file-format.md

 ### Inspiration

-Internally at Spotify, a home grown software catalog system is used pervasively and forms a core part of Backstage and other important pieces of the infrastructure.
+Internally at Spotify, a home grown software catalog system is used heavily and forms a core part of Backstage and other important pieces of the infrastructure.
 The user experience, learnings and certain pieces of metadata from that catalog are being carried over to the open source effort.